 Break the cinnamon stick into small pieces using a pestle or rolling pin.
 On the 8 Quart Instant Pot panel, press the "Saute" button.
-When the display shows "Hot", add the spices into the inner pot: cinnamon, star anise, coriander seeds, fennel seeds, cloves and cardamom into the inner pot.
+When the display shows "Hot", add the spices into the inner pot: cinnamon, star anise, coriander seeds, fennel seeds, cloves and cardamom.
 Stirring occasionally, toast the spices until fragrant, approximately 7-8 minutes.

 - Transfer the radish, short ribs, brisket, oxtail, charred onion and ginger, spices bag, rock sugar and 2 tsp salt into the inner pot.
 Fill the inner pot to the "Max" line with boiling water, approximately 12 cups.

-- Cover with the pressure cooking lid.
-Set the valve to "Sealing".
+Cover with the pressure cooking lid.
+Set the steam release handle to "Sealing".
 Press the "Manual" button and then set to cook on "High Pressure" for 30 minutes.
 When the cook time is completed, allow for a 15-20 minute natural pressure release.
 (Full pressure release is fine too if you have the time.)
 Release the remaining pressure.

 - Remove the spices bag and any visible vegetables and discard.

 - Transfer all meats into a large bowl of ice water.
 Let soak for 2 minutes.
 Transfer the meats into a clean bowl.
 Cover with plastic wrap and set aside for now.